-Not so much specifying the exact details of different areas of life, but trying to get to a definition that’s clear enough that you have a reference you can constantly go back to.
+Not so much specifying the exact details but trying to get to a definition that’s clear enough so it´s a helpful reference you can constantly go back to.

-Knowing what you really want, what you really really want, helps you to make choices that require you to demonstrate greater integrity and show yourself that you really, really want it.
+Knowing what you really, really want, helps you to make choices that require you to demonstrate greater integrity and show yourself that you do actually want change.

 If you are getting clearer about your purpose and why it matters, you’ll need to make a decision about follow-through.